-The NFL recently released its annual “Top 100 Players List” for 2015.
-The top spot goes to Aaron Rodgers, freak quarterback for the Green Bay Packers.
+The NFL recently released its annual "Top 100 Players List" for 2015.
+The top spot goes to Aaron Rodgers, a freak quarterback for the Green Bay Packers.
 Rodgers is a 2x MVP winner, and he has a career passer rating of 106, which is decidedly freakish if you consider no one else in NFL history has had a rating above 98.
-In honour of Rodgers top NFL ranking, here is a few more players who are true human marvels.
+In honour of Rodger's top NFL ranking, here are a few more players who are true human marvels.

 - A Backyard Fitness Centre

-The days of watching the kids ride off into the neighbourhood on their bikes are largely gone.
+The days of watching the kids ride off into the neighborhood on their bikes, are mostly gone.
 Most of today's parents want to have their children within sight all day long.
 This safety concept takes away some of the exercise kids used to have as they returned at sunset for dinner, however.
 Keep the kids in shape and safely in the backyard with some of these fitness oasis ideas.
 From inexpensive to investment-worthy, these exercise strategies will fit almost any budget.

 - World Sports Events

-Every day there are many sporting events that happen all over the world.
-Out of all those sports events, there are some that leave a mark year after year.
+Every day many sporting events happen all over the world.
+Out of all those sports events, some leave a mark year after year.
 Jenny Richards provides an overview of the six world's biggest sporting events.

 - Coach Independent

-Dr. Matt long and Jamie French spoke to national coach mentor Malcolm Fenton about coach-dependent athletes.
-Whilst appropriate feedback can be given by the coach to the athlete during competition, there is the danger of what Goldsmith (2012) calls, 'over-coaching'.
-He explains that, "Coaching is about creating independent athletes.
-Over-coaching creates a dependent athlete who relies on the coach for decision making and problem solving which is performance suicide".
+Dr Matt long and Jamie French spoke to national coach mentor Malcolm Fenton about coach-dependent athletes.
+While the coach to the athlete can give appropriate feedback during a competition, there is the danger of what Goldsmith (2012) calls, 'over-coaching'.
+He explains that "Coaching is about creating independent athletes.
+Over-coaching creates a dependent athlete who relies on the coach for decision making and problem-solving, which is performance suicide".

 - The Art of Running Downhill

-Dr. Matt Long spends time with two-time 'national' winner Eamonn Martin in examining how to run downhill efficiently in races.
-Downhill running over the country needs to be taken just as seriously as uphill drags according to national cross country team manager Eamonn Martin.
+D Matt Long spends time with two-time 'national' winner Eamonn Martin in examining how to run downhill efficiently in races.
+Downhill running over the country needs to be taken just as seriously as uphill drags according to national cross-country team manager Eamonn Martin.

 - Training is athlete specific

-None of us one will ever forget that magical three quarters of an hour on the evening of Saturday 4th August 2012, when Jess Ennis delivered the proverbial grandstand finish in the final event of the heptathlon, Greg Rutherford equalled the feat of Lynn Davies and of course Mo Farah prevailed over 25 nail biting laps of the Stratford stadium.
-What was the role of Dr. Barry Fudge in supporting double Olympic champion Mo Farah?
+None of us will ever forget that magical three-quarters of an hour on the evening of Saturday 4th August 2012, when Jess Ennis delivered the proverbial grandstand finish in the final event of the heptathlon, Greg Rutherford equaled the feat of Lynn Davies and of course, Mo Farah prevailed over 25 nail-biting laps of the Stratford stadium.
+What was the role of Dr Barry Fudge in supporting double Olympic champion Mo Farah?

 - Focus on the Process